Loumaris/saiku/README.md

         docker build -t loumaris/saiku

+or just pull it from the dockerhub (recommended):

+        docker pull loumaris/saiku

-To run the image and bind to port 3306:
+To run the image and bind to port 8080 (default):

-        docker run -d -p 8080:8080 loumaris/saiku
+        docker run -d -p 8080:8080 --name saiku loumaris/saiku

-The first time that you run your container, a new user `admin` with all privileges will be created in saku with the password admin.
+The first time that you run your container, a new user `admin` with all privileges will be created in saku with the password `admin`.

 To add your licence go to http://your-host:8080/upload.html and drop your licence file.